Jack Evans (footballer, born 1993): Non league

 On 29 May 2013, it was announced that Evans had signed for Conference National side Tamworth, with the player expected to fill the void left by Richard Tait's departure to Cambridge United.
 Evans then joined Sutton United, and then signed for Eastbourne Borough.
 In the summer of 2016 Evans signed for Maidstone United, who had just won promotion to the National League.
 In January 2017 Evans joined Hastings United on loan.

 On 17 March 2017, following his loan spell with Hastings United, Evans joined National League South side Margate.
 After signing for Chatham Town in 2019, he captained the club to back-to-back promotions from the Southern Counties East Premier League to the Isthmian League Premier Division.

+Billericay Town

-In June 2025, he joined fellow Isthmian League Premier Division side Billericay Town A week later, it became clear that announcements of the move were premature, as Evans was still under contract with Chatham Town.
-Chatham Town released a statement stating Evans remained contracted until usual procedures had been followed, and that he had been placed on the transfer list.
+On 11 June 2025, Isthmian League Premier Division side Billericay Town announced that they had signed Evans.
+On 30 June, Chatham Town released a statement stating that Evans remained contracted until usual procedures had been followed, and that he had been placed on the transfer list.
+On 19 July, Chatham announced that the clubs had reached an agreement for Evans' transfer, for an undisclosed fee.

+On 31 December 2025, Evans was attacked and hospitalised.
+A club fundraiser raised over £5,000 to cover Evans' loss of income and private medical costs.
+He made a full recovery, returning to action for Billericay in February 2026.